Code-Institute-Submissions/milestone-project-139/README.md

    - Google fonts were used to import the Oswald font family into the style.css file which is used on all pages throughout the project.

 [Google Maps:]( https://www.google.com/maps)
-   - Google Maps were used to import street views for all featured listings.
+   - Google Maps were used to add interactive map within Featured Listings page and to import street views for all featured listings.

 [Font Awesome:](https://fontawesome.com/start)
    - Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.